giovannabbottino/notebook/_docs/data_structure/tree.md

 - Inorder: Visit all the nodes in the left, then the root node and finally all the nodes in the right.
 - Preorder: Visit the root node, then all the nodes in the left and finally all the nodes in the right.
 - Postorder: Visit all the nodes in the left, then all the nodes in the right and finally the root node.

+### Types of Tree

+#### Binary Tree

+In a binary tree, the nodes can have a maximum of two children.

+##### Binary Search Tree

+A binary tree subtype, arranged so that each node on the left side must have a value less than the value of its parent node.
+Inverse logic applies to the right side, which must have a higher value than its parent node.
+In this way, it allows faster search, query and addition / removal of data.

+###### AVL Tree

+The Adelson-Velsky-Landis (AVL) tree is a self-balancing binary search tree in which each node maintains extra information called a balance factor whose value is either -1, 0 or +1.
+The child nodes are rebalanced when the height difference exceeds one.

+#### B-Tree

+A generalized form of the binary search tree.
+Unlike a binary tree, allows its nodes to have more than two child and each node can contain more than one key.
+The B-Tree is a type of self-balancing tree that sorts data in logarithmic time.

+As follown there are some important terms to know about a tree.

 ## Implement a Binary Search Tree
 {: #implement}